 The land on which the castle was built was originally gifted to the Drummonds after the son of clan Chief Sir Malcom Begg, fought at the battle of Bannockburn in 1314.

-The castle was designed for Charles Drummond by Scottish architect James Gillespie Graham in 1810.
+The first foundation stone was laid at Culdees on October 15th 1810 by a procession of 200 stone masons.
+The castle was designed for Lieutenant General James Drummond by Scottish architect James Gillespie Graham in 1810.
 The castle is a three storey and basement mansion in Gothic red ashlar.
 The designer was also notable for designing some of Scotland’s most well known buildings.
-Some of his principal churches include St Andrew’s Cathedral in Glasgow and the imposing Highland Tolbooth Church – now known as the The Hub – in Edinburgh Extensive additions were carried out to the structure by David Bryce in 1866 and an interior makeover by Lorimar.
+Some of his principal churches include St Andrew’s Cathedral in Glasgow and the imposing Highland Tolbooth Church – now known as The Hub – in Edinburgh Extensive additions were carried out to the structure by David Bryce in 1866 and an interior makeover by Lorimar.
 It was baronialised and extended with a new wing and Chapel a year later.

-After Charles Drummond’s death the Castle was owned by Robert Napier Spier, a layman in connection with the Episcopal Church in Scotland, and then the castle was passed to his son.
+After Drummond’s death the Castle was purchased by Robert Napier Spier, a layman in connection with the Episcopal Church in Scotland, and then later passed to his son.